MrGiovanni/ModelsGenesis/README.md

 --scale 32 \
 --data generated_cubes
 ```
-The pre-trained Models Genesis will be saved at `pretrained_weights/Vnet-genesis_chest_ct.h5`.
+Your pre-trained Models Genesis will be saved at `pretrained_weights/Vnet-genesis_chest_ct.h5`.

 <br/>